punchcard-cms/punchcard/CONTRIBUTING.md

 ## Pull Request Guidelines

-In order to expedite the process of reviewing and merging pull requests, we request the following guidelines are followed.
+In order to expedite the process of reviewing and merging pull requests, we request the following guidelines are adhered to.

 ### Tips for Submitting Great PRs